nextcloud/vm/README.md

 `ssh <user>@IP-ADDRESS`<br>
 If it automatically runs as root when you reboot the machine, you have to abort it by pressing `CTRL+C` and run the script as the user you just created:<br>
 `sudo -u <user> sudo bash /var/scripts/nextcloud-startup-script.sh` <br>
-4. Please note that the installation/setup is *not* finnished by just running the `nextcloud_install_production.sh` When you login with the (new) sudo user you ran the script with in step 2 you will automatically be presented with the setup script.
+4. Please note that the installation/setup is *not* finished by just running the `nextcloud_install_production.sh` When you login with the (new) sudo user you ran the script with in step 2 you will automatically be presented with the setup script.

 ## Machine configuration of the released version
 Please check the configuration [here](https://docs.hanssonit.se/s/W6fMouPiqQz3_Mog/virtual-machines-vm/d/W7Du9uPiqQz3_Mr1/machine-setup-nextcloud-vm).